mikeweltejr/EthereumPrivateLocalNetworkDemo/Readme.md

 3. Open terminal as administrator and navigate to the path where geth is (on Windows this would be: C:\Program Files\Geth) or you can add it to your environment variables and run it anywhere.

 4. Run `geth --datadir myDataDir init ./genesis.json` to initialize your blockchain with a data directory.
+    * NOTE: Everywhere you see myDataDir is literally just a name this is NOT an actual directory or path.
+This could be foo, test, or any other name you would want it to be.
     * If you want to try creating multiple nodes locally, you will need to have a separate datadir for each node and you will have to use the same genesis.json for each node: `geth --datadir myDataDir2 init ./genesis.json`

 5. Run the following command: `geth --datadir myDataDir --networkid 220022 --port 30301 --nodiscover console`